College of Engineering (CoE)

 Mr Wong was the President of the Real Estate Developers' Association of Singapore from 2011to 2012.
 He served as a Senior Industry Officer with the Economic Development Board where his responsibilities included the promotion and development of investments in Singapore.

 Mr Wong graduated with First Class Honours in B.Sc (Mechanical Engineering) from the University of Leeds, England and a M.Sc (Engineering Production and Management) from the University of Birmingham, England.
 He was conferred a Medal of Commendation during the National Trades Union Congress (NTUC) May Day Awards 2020 for advancing HR best practices and employees' interests.
 Mr Wong is a Fellow of RICS (Royal Institution of Chartered Surveyors) and a BCA iBuildSG Distinguished Fellow.

-As a member of MSD’s international business operations team, Ms. Bennett supports holistic financial management of MSD’s commercial channel value chain, focusing on optimising performance to positively impact the delivery of product and services to patients.
-She also leads global initiatives related to financial analytics and digital transformation of distribution.
-Prior to this role she led MSD’s first digital health studio located in Singapore: an innovation lab that aims to understand the healthcare consumer, identify insights and solve problems.
+As a member of Organon’s Operational Excellence & Strategic Initiatives team, Ms Hanna informs, co-leads and/or program manages global, complex programmes at the intersection of commercial operations, human resource management, technology and/or innovation.
+Prior to this role, she supported holistic financial management of MSD’s commercial channel value chain, focusing on optimising performance to positively impact the delivery of product and services to patients.
+She also led MSD’s first digital health studio located in Singapore: an innovation lab that aims to understand the healthcare consumer, identify insights and solve problems.

-Prior to Merck, in December 2008 Ms Bennett co-founded CrossInnovation, LLC and was subsequently acquired by Accelerated Vision Group, LLC in March 2013.
+Prior to MSD, in December 2008 Ms Hanna co-founded CrossInnovation, LLC and was subsequently acquired by Accelerated Vision Group, LLC in March 2013.
 At those organisations, she led a talented team that successfully implemented a cognitive computing platform to solve business problems in retail, oil & gas and healthcare.

 Head of APAC Clean Hydrogen